jg-rp/python-jsonpath/docs/quickstart.md

 ## `findall(path, data)`

 Find all objects matching a JSONPath with [`jsonpath.findall()`](api.md#jsonpath.env.JSONPathEnvironment.findall).
 It takes, as arguments, a JSONPath string and some _data_ object.
-It always returns a list of objects selected from the given data.
+It always returns a list of objects selected from _data_, never a scalar value.

 _data_ can be a file-like object or string containing JSON formatted data, or a Python [`Mapping`](https://docs.python.org/3/library/collections.abc.html#collections.abc.Mapping) or [`Sequence`](https://docs.python.org/3/library/collections.abc.html#collections.abc.Sequence), like a dictionary or list.
 In this example we select user names from a dictionary containing a list of user dictionaries.